rearc-data/quest/README.TOOLKIT.md

 AWS Toolkit For Visual Studio Code supports local debugging for serverless applications through VS Code's debugger.
 Since this application was created by the AWS Toolkit, launch configurations for all included handlers have been generated and can be found in the menu next to the Run button:

-* dan-rearc-dataquest:StockTradingStateMachine
+* dan-rearc-dataquest:SyncAndReportStateMachine
-* dan-rearc-dataquest:StockCheckerFunction (python3.12)
+* dan-rearc-dataquest:FileSyncerFunction (python3.12)
-* dan-rearc-dataquest:StockSellerFunction (python3.12)
+* dan-rearc-dataquest:DataSyncerFunction (python3.12)
 * dan-rearc-dataquest:StockBuyerFunction (python3.12)
 * dan-rearc-dataquest:TransactionTable